hucker/splint/README.md

 ## TODO

 1. Implement `.splintrc` file and toml interface.
-2. Impliment the setup/teardown mechanism for enviroments.
+2. Implement the setup/teardown mechanism for environments using generators
 3. Clean up exceptions in rule functions
 4. Add streamlit example.
 5. Make pip installable.
 6. Fix issue with module having the same name.
 7. By function scoring
+8. the webapi check needs to verify nested data.